tmatos666/Vert.x-Web-Examples/README.md

  8 - URIredirectAndLoadpageWithInfo: URI redirect and load page with Information based on ID.
 Index.html redirect to page2.html (aluno/1) and this page has an onload javascript function that based on the uri fetch info from the server

  9 - VertxMultipleDatainJsonObject: Creates an JsonObject with multiple java objects and loads it in the index page apon an onload event

+ 10 - VertxUploadFiles: Upload and save file (or image).
+This file will be renamed automatically.